DanielMulitauopele/FullStackHouse/README.md

 ## Description/Purpose

-Technical challenge for Altvia Ruby Software Developer position
+This Ruby on Rails application was created as a submission for the technical challenge for Altvia's Ruby Software Developer position.

 ## Prompt